IGVF-DACC/igvfd/docs/making_audits.md

         def audit_new_audit_name(value, system):
             pass

 3. Define the description for the audit.
-The description should serve to describe what type of metadata is audited in a human-readable format without any technical language like field names.
-It should be kept in the positive as much as possible and limited to a sentence.
+The description should serve to describe what type of metadata is audited in a human-readable format without any technical language, e.g. referencing of properties or object names should be in sentence case.
+Ideally, the description should be kept in the positive as much as possible and limited to a single sentence.

 Additionally, decide on an appropriate ```AuditFailure``` category name for the audit.
 This category will be displayed on the faceted search.
-The category should be concise, precise, and avoid unnecessary language (e.g., "metadata" or "associated" since they are implied).
-Generally, audits will likely fall into one of the following three types of categories.
+The category should be concise, precise, and avoid unnecessary language (e.g., use of "metadata" or "associated" since they are implied).
+Generally, audits will fall into one of the following three types of categories.
+Additional categories for special cases may be created by discretion of the wrangler. ex. `NTR term ID`.

     * a missing property or link -> "missing property/item"
     * an inconsistency with an expectation of metadata on linked item(s) -> inconsistent "item" "property"